GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 ### 1.1.0

-Added support for RGA 2.2 -> DX12 and more ASICs.
+- Added support to call DX12 compute shaders introduced with RGA 2.2.
+- Added additional ASICs.
+- Removed certain keybindings as they became ambiguous with the introduction of DX12.

 ### 1.0.1

-Readme fixes.
+- Readme fixes.

 ### 1.0.0

-Initial release.
+- Initial release.

 ## License

-This extension is under the MIT license.
+- This extension is under the MIT license.
 See [License](https://github.com/GPUOpen-Tools/vscode-extensions/blob/master/LICENSE) file for full license information.